oreHGA/dasm/README.md

 	generate a <filename>.sic file.
-		When the program executes, the <filename>.obj file and the <filename>.sym file will be opened and its contents extracted. dasm_main.cpp will process the individual object codes in the object program, with the help of OpTab.cpp and findLabel.cpp, into machine instructions.
+		When the program executes, the <filename>.obj file and the <filename>.sym file will be opened and its contents extracted. dasm_main.cpp will process the individual object codes in the object program, with the help of OpTab.cpp, findLabel.cpp, and SymLinkedList.cpp into machine instructions.
 To create the necessary
 	<filename>.sic file, OpTab.cpp was created.
 OpTab.cpp contains the mnemonic operation codes (opcodes) available
 	on SIC/XE programming language and will be necessary when writing to the <filename>.sic file.
 The
 	<filename>.sym file's will contain the SYMTAB/LITTAB.
 The symbols and literals will be processed from the
-	file and used to find labels for the addresses they correspond to using findLabel.cpp.
+	file and used to find labels for the addresses they correspond to using findLabel.cpp and SymLinkedList.cpp.
+	SymLinkedList.cpp will store all the symbols from the SYMTAB into a linkedlist along with the rest of its data such as its name, value/address, and flag.
+This linked list will assist in the printing of these symbols in their appropriate locations.
 		Each line of the object program is either a Header record, a Text record, a Modification record, or an End record.dasm_main.cpp will seperate these lines and get the necessary information from them such as the name of the program, its length, and its contents.
 The machine instructions are in the Text records and the program